alexsrebernic/Library_TOP/README.md

 # Library_TOP
+## Alex Srebernic

-This is a Library where you can save the books that you wanna read.
+This is a library page where you can save the books that you wanna read in future or manage the books you are reading.
+**In this app i learn to use the API Local Storage.**

 Live server : https://alexsrebernic.github.io/Library_TOP/